ivop/SPC-PLAYER/README.md

 #### Authors

-spcplayer Copyright (C) Stephen Melvin Jr.
-spc decoding code from libopenspc Copyright (C) by Brad Martin.
+dsp emulation and decoding Copyright (C) 2003 by Brad Martin.
+Licensed under the GPL-2 license.
+See COPYING for details.
-spc emulation Copyright (C) by Savoury SnaX, Santeri Saarimaa, and Charles Bilyue.
-See COPYING for license details.
+spc emulation Copyright (C) 2002, 2003 by Charles Bilyue.
+Licensed under The Clarified Artistic License.
+See LICENSE for details.
+spcplayer Copyright (C) 2003 by Stephen Melvin Jr.